PXL-IT-NET/Guts-DotNetEssentials/README.md

 - By clicking on the home icon you go back to the main view for this local repository

 #### Get a new version of the start code

-It could happen that the lectors fix bugs in the automated tests of the startcode or add new exercises and/or tests.
+It could happen that the lecturers fix bugs in the automated tests of the startcode or add new exercises and/or tests.
 Follow the steps below to get the new version of the code:

 - Commit your work locally (see previous section)